wiaio/slate/source/index.md

 --------- | ----------- | -----------
-userKey | String | Unique identifier for the user. username | String | Username of the user. fullNmae | String | Full name of the user. email | String | Email address of the user. createdAt | Timestamp | Timestamp of the when the user was created. updatedAt | Timestamp | Timestamp of the when the user was updated.
+userKey | String | Unique identifier for the user. username | String | Username of the user. fullName | String | Full name of the user. email | String | Email address of the user. createdAt | Timestamp | Timestamp of the when the user was created. updatedAt | Timestamp | Timestamp of the when the user was updated.